 Step 1: Know Your Distances

 You can't choose the right club if you don't know how far each one goes.
 This is the single biggest step new golfers can take toward smarter decisions.
-The proccess of figuring this out is called "gapping."
+The process of figuring this out is called "gapping."

-Step 2: Read the a a
+Step 2: Read the Course

 - What’s the elevation?
 If you’re hitting uphill to a green, the shot will play longer, so you may need an extra club.
 Hitting downhill makes the shot play shorter, so you might go down one club.

 - Where's the trouble?
-If there's water directly in front of the green, it’s much smarter to take a club you know you can carry over it all - even if it leaves you a longer putt.
+If there's water directly in front of the green, it’s much smarter to take a club you know you can carry over it - even if it leaves you a longer putt.
 Avoiding the "penalty" shot is often the smartest strategy.

 Final Thoughts